sitano/sitano.github.io/_posts/2025-08-08-notes-on-mariadb-undo-log.md

 +-------------------------------------------------+
 ```

 An update undo segment with just one page can be reused.
-An update undo log
+An update undo
 segment may contain several undo logs on its first page if the undo logs took
 so little space that the segment could be cached and reused.
 All the undo log
 headers are then on the first page, and the last one owns the undo log records